thegreenwebfoundation/carbon.txt/README.md

    [https://observablehq.com/d/17c922a33a5d6867](https://observablehq.com/d/17c922a33a5d6867) \
    (Note: We understand this is solution is not ideal & are working on a nicer way to generate secrets)
 3. **Set via headers for on requests generated/processed by your service** \
-   You can now set via headers for requests that go through your service.
-This allows you to broadcast that the request has come from your service, and point to your carbon.txt file.
+   You can now set via headers for responses that go through your service.
+This allows you to broadcast that the response has come from your service, and point to your carbon.txt file.
 A valid via header would look like:

    ```HTTP
     Via: 1.1 <https://my-org.com/.well-known/carbon.txt> generated_domain_hash